polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 ### Task 2: Perform the highly-available HANA deployment

+1. In the Cloud Shell pane, from the Bash prompt, run the following to initialize Terraform modules and provider plugins necessary to perform Terraform-based single-node HANA deployment:

+    ```
+    terraform init
+    ```

 1. In the Cloud Shell pane, from the Bash prompt, run the following to identify changes to be performed by the Terraform-based highly-available HANA deployment:

     ```